What is SNIP?

 The Summer Neuroscience Internship Program aims to support college students from diverse backgrounds who seek to pursue doctoral (Ph.D.) training in neuroscience and prepare for rewarding careers in biomedical research, education and enterprise.
 Pursuant to this goal, our interns join active neuroscience research labs at the University of Florida (UF), one of the largest and most productive research universities in the United States, while also receiving highly personalized guidance on graduate school admissions, professional development and career planning.

 SNIP is a 10-week paid research internship hosted by the UF Department of Neuroscience, and UF’s Evelyn F. and William L. McKnight Brain Institute.
-The program will run from June 1 -Aug.
-6, 2021.
+The program will run from Tuesday, May 31st -Friday, Aug.
+5th, 2022.
+Selected students are expected to move-in over the weekend of May 28th.
 We accept applications from college students outside of UF, studying at U.S.-based institutions who are not already accepted into postgraduate programs.
 International students that are currently studying at a U.S.-based university and have a valid visa are eligible to apply.
 Our interns have represented colleges and universities from all regions of the continental U.S. and Puerto Rico.
 All students interested in a neuroscience research career, and especially women and groups that remain disproportionately underrepresented in the sciences, are encouraged to apply.
+The application portal will open Dec 1st, 2021.

 All interns are offered housing and paid a stipend of $440 per week.
 Though previous research training is not required, applicants should show strong evidence of coursework in a relevant discipline (for example: psychology, biology, engineering, chemistry, pharmacology, genetics).
 Preference is given towards students who have completed their junior year and are interested in pursuing neuroscience research in graduate school.

-Current UF Undergraduates: For the 2021 internship year, we will accept four current UF undergraduates.
+Current UF Undergraduates: For the 2022 internship year, we will accept four current UF undergraduates.
 Students will be provided the $440/week stipend and participation in all SNIP programs, but not housing.
-If already involved in research on campus, students can request to continue their project in their current lab as long as their PI provides a letter stating they will support 50% of the stipend.
+If already involved in research on campus, students can request to continue their project in their current lab provided it is associated with the Neuroscience Department/MBI.

 What is the SNIP experience?